If Books Could Kill…

 Wes Brown – Director.
 Wes Brown is a 28 year old writer based in London.
 He is the Young Writer’s Co-ordinator at the National Association of Writers in Education and administrator at Magma Poetry.
 He was the founding editor of Cadaverine Magazine and has worked for the National Association of Literature Development, Borders Books and co-chaired the Society and Young Publishers in the North and Midlands.
 He Has written for New Trespass, Route, Aesthetica, Poetcasting, Freedom in a Puritan Age, Culture Wars and his debut novel, Shark was republished by Valley Press.
 He is currently working on a novel called When Lights Are Bright inspired by the Shannon Mathews kidnap.
 He tweets @wesbrownwriter.

 Katherine Horrex – New Writing Editor.
 Based in Manchester, Katherine deals with the poetry and prose at Dead Ink.
-Recent poetry of hers can be found at Morning Star and also in The Times Literary Supplement where some of her reviews can also be found.
-She has written for Index on Censorship and can be found on Twitter @katherinehorrex
+One of her latest poems is forthcoming in the May issue of Poetry London.
+Other poems can be found in Morning Star and also in The Times Literary Supplement where some of her reviews have featured as well.
+She has written for Index on Censorship and is on Twitter @katherinehorrex

 Chris Kerr – Reviews Editor.
 Chris Kerr lives in London and is 24 years old.
 He is an associate member of the board at Magma Poetry where he is responsible for the digital versions of the magazine.
 Chris reviews theatre and opera for A Younger Theatre and has written for Culture Wars, and poetry review magazine Hix Eros.
 His poetry has been shortlisted for the Harper-Wood Studentship for English Poetry and Literature.
 He recently presented a paper on the work of concrete poet Ian Hamilton Finlay at an academic conference at the University of Strathclyde.